Source-It-Fresh/.github/profile/README.md

 # :ledger: Overview :
 **"A quiet regenerative evolution"** Why have we chosen that byline?

-Regenerative adjective (IMPROVING) - Relating to the improvement of a place or system, especially by making it more active or successful, or to making a person feel happier and more positive: - Cambridge dictionary
+**Regenerative** adjective (IMPROVING) - Relating to the improvement of a place or system, especially by making it more active or successful, or to making a person feel happier and more positive: - Cambridge dictionary

-Evolution is a process of continuous branching and diversification from common trunks.
+**Evolution** is a process of continuous branching and diversification from common trunks.
 This pattern of irreversible separation gives life's history its basic directionality. — Stephen Jay Gould

 **Do we really need an evolution of the food system?**

-If your answer is yes, then get on board and help us launch a global , multi-lingual mobile application for anyone who is a consumer of food and related products.
+If your answer is yes, then get on board and help us launch a global, multi-lingual mobile application for anyone who is a consumer of food and related products.
 Anyone who produces food and related products and anyone who supplies services and or products to complete the loop between the consumers and the producers.

 Who is for?